iijlab/KuMo.jl/README.md

 julia main.jl
 ```

-If not LaTeX engine is available, one needs to comment line 18-22 in `main.jl` before running the script:
+If no LaTeX engine are available, one needs to comment line 18-22 in `main.jl` before running the script:

 ```julia
 begin